julianogm/julianogm/README.md

 <br>

 <!-- quote_marker -->
-Saturday, October 26, 2024.
+Sunday, October 27, 2024.
 Quote of the day:

-> "A strong argument for the religion of Christ is this - that offences against Charity are about the only ones which men on their death-beds can be made - not to understand - but to feel - as crime." - Edgar Allan Poe
+> "I do not agree with what you have to say, but I'll defend to the death your right to say it." - Voltaire